 The Jazz Ensemble is a small jazz singing group for experienced men and women singers.
 A high level of commitment with rehearsal attendance and practice at home is expected.
 Entry is by informal audition with the Jazz Ensemble conductor.

-No audition is required for any of the classes, which are open to all singers of mixed ability, except the Learn to Read Music which is aimed at singers who are new to singing with little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.
+The classes are open to all singers of mixed ability, except the Joining the Dots class which is aimed at singers who have little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.